-Whilst it’s not a statutory requirement, most companies offer compassionate leave when an employer experiences the loss of a friend or family member, but there has been a recent debate surrounding whether this should extend to the loss of a pet.
+Whilst it’s not a statutory requirement, most companies offer compassionate leave when an employee experiences the loss of a friend or family member.
+But there has been a recent debate surrounding whether this should extend to the loss of a pet.

 Though employers may not agree whether the death of a pet should automatically qualify someone for time off, how should you handle an employee who is going through a pet bereavement and requests time off?

 If you’re not a “pet-person”, it can be hard to understand why they feel like they can’t attend work.
 But it’s important to consider the circumstances.
 Grief, whether it’s for a person or a pet, affects everyone differently.

 Some people may not need any time at all.
 Some people may need a few hours to handle vet visits.
 And some may have a very strong emotional reaction with the need for time to mourn.

 Start by assessing their emotional state before confirming any decisions.
 From a management perspective, it can be difficult to re-organise delegation at the last minute.
 But if you ask an employee to come in when they are not in the right frame of mind, you should consider whether there is sufficient value to them being at work.

 Not only will their level of productivity be affected if they are emotional, but there is also the potential to damage the productivity and morale of the employees around them.

 You may also want to weigh up the potential for long term benefits like the “more than a number” effect.